• Your initial situation

 In the course of the energy transition, such glare scenarios will increasingly occur in neighborhoods, alongside roads, or at airports.

-In densely populated neighborhoods, next to roads, and at airports, glare-reduced solar modules enable the sustainable and successful implementation of PV projects.
+In densely populated neighborhoods, next to roads, and at airports, low-glare solar modules enable the sustainable and successful implementation of PV projects.

 Glare effect caused by solar modules

 The glare effect caused by solar modules is a common obstacle in the implementation of PV systems.
-Especially on house roofs, glare issues are usually only identified after the solar system has already been installed.
-However, with the increasing spread of PV systems, it is expected that glare problems will occur more frequently.
-In densely populated neighborhoods, next to roads, and at airports, glare-free solar modules enable the sustainable and successful implementation of PV projects.
+Especially on residential roofs, glare issues are usually only identified after the solar system has already been installed.
+However, with the increasing prevalence of PV systems, it is expected that glare problems will occur more frequently.
+In densely populated neighborhoods, alongside roads, and at airports, glare-free solar modules enable the sustainable and successful implementation of PV projects.

 Contact us!